 This story warns us not to be so consumed with the things of this world that we can hardly bear to leave them.
 It warns us that God is dead serious about fiery judgment.

 What does Paul ask the Lord to do within the Thessalonian congregation?

-Paul has already mentioned how the gospel produced among the Thessalonian Christians great evidences of faith, hope, and love (1:3, 3:6).
-Now Paul prays for more: he not only asks for their inner life to become stronger, but that it also will overflow its love on everyone who will come in touch with them.
+Paul has already mentioned how the gospel produced among the Thessalonian Christians great evidence of faith, hope, and love (1:3, 3:6).
+Now Paul prays for more: he not only asks for their inner life to become stronger but that it also will overflow its love on everyone who will come in touch with them.
 (Do people recognize this happening in you?
 Your congregation?)

 What is Paul’s underlying concern as he prays?

 Paul’s concern is that the Thessalonians’ faith is alive and well and that they will be ready to join the holy ones when Christ reappears.
 (Is this your priority?)

 Traditional Gospel – Luke 21:25-36

 What will it be like right as Jesus reappears at the end of time?